 Subsidiary companies are those companies controlled by the Group.
 Subsidiary companies are consolidated from the date of acquisition, being the date on which the Group obtains control, and continue to be consolidated until the date that such control ceases.
 The financial year of the Company and all its subsidiary companies ends on 30 September unless otherwise stated.
-The consolidated financial statements of the Group incorporate the financial statements of the Company and all its subsidiary companies made up to 30 September.
-The financial statements of subsidiary companies are prepared using consistent accounting policies.
+The consolidated financial statements of the Group incorporate the financial statements of the Company and all its subsidiary companies are prepared using consistent accounting policies.